-A private trust is a trust where the beneficiary (the person or entity which receives the equitable title in the property) is private and non-charitable.
-Thus, this is opposed to a charitable trust, which has charitable beneficiaries.
+A private trust is created to benefit one or more private individuals or non-charitable entities, as opposed to a charitable trust which has charitable beneficiaries.
 The distinction between private trusts and charitable trusts, while obvious, is necessary because there are certain requirements and conditions which apply to one but not the other.
-Private Trusteeship are set up for the maintenance, education and benefit of children and grandchildren.
-The main aim is to provide for the day-to-day needs of the beneficiaries and for the payment of their educational costs.

 The terms of distribution are decided by the Settlor (the person who creates and funds the Trust)

 For example, an Insurance Trust is recommended for key providers such as parents with young children.
-A life assurance policy can be absolutely assigned to us and create an Insurance Trust instantly in favor of the spouse and/or children named as beneficiary in the policy.
-The policy money does not form part of the estate of the assured and consequently no Grant of Probate or Letter Administration is required in making claim when the assured dies.
-Further more, the money payable under such a policy is protected against creditors subject to Section 52 of the Malaysian Bankruptcy Act.
+A life assurance policy can be assigned absolutely to Pacific Trustees to create an Insurance Trust instantly in favour of the Settlor’s spouse and/or children named as Beneficiaries in the policy.
+The policy money does not form part of the insured person’s estate and consequently no Grant of Probate or Letter Administration is required in making claim when the insured dies.
+Furthermore, the money payable under such a policy is protected against creditors, subject to Section 52 of the Insolvency Act 2017 (formerly Bankruptcy Act 1967).